Free Printable: Low Carb & Keto Food List

 - Just 0.5 grams net carbohydrates per serving

-This section explains how to choose the best ingredients for keto-friendly lemon curd, what each one does in the recipe, and substitution options.
-For measurements, see the recipe card below.
+Here I explain the best ingredients for my sugar-free lemon curd recipe, what each one does, and substitution options.
+For measurements, see the recipe card.

 - Butter – Use unsalted.